telerik/xamarin-forms-docs/nativecontrols/ios/calendar/view-transitions.md

 <img src="../images/calendar-view-transitions001.png"/>

-The available animations are: *card, flip, flow, fold, rotate, and scroll*.
+The available animations are: *card, flip, float, fold, rotate, card and scroll*.
 The default transition is *scroll*.
 You should access the <code>TransitionMode</code> property of the presenter class in order to customize the transition effect:

 ```C#
 TKCalendarMonthPresenter presenter = (TKCalendarMonthPresenter)this.CalendarView.Presenter;